JobinJohan/swiss_location_front_end/README.md

-# swiss_location_front_end
+# codes-postaux.ch
-HTML, CSS and pure JS front end connected to the swiss location RESTful API
+## Front end connected to the swiss location RESTful API
+HTML, CSS, pure JS, Boostrap and Axios are used for the implentation (no front end framework as the project is very small).
+### Give it a try here: https://codes-postaux.ch